-A browser can select a protocol it has support for.
+A browser can select the supported protocol.
 If a domain is configured for multiple protocols, it should prioritize a protocol based on

 browser.preferred_protocols record that can be set to a list of the defined protocols.

 browser.preferred_protocols is not set, a browser should use the following value as a default